jimmykallhagen/Nordix/README.md

   [<kbd> <br> **NORDIX: A THEORETICAL FRAMEWORK FOR ZFS_BACKEND MEMORY EXTENSION IN LOCAL AI INTERFERENCE** <br> </kbd>](https://github.com/jimmykallhagen/nordix-ai-memory)</br>

 ---
-_This is an ongoing project and I'm working on getting everything up on git, I have a version of the iso but it is also being rebuilt to include everything._
+_This is an ongoing project and I'm working on getting everything up on git, I have a version of the iso but it is also being rebuilt to

----

-## What Nordix Is

-Nordix is a brand name for a family of systems.
-The first and primary release is **Nordix Yggdrasil**.

 ---